DornelesArthur/DornelesArthur/README.md

 ## Welcome to my GitHub profile.
 Here you can see what I'm currently studying and my small projects.

-## My name is Arthur Haas Dorneles, I'm 23 years old future Bachelor of Computer Science in Brazil.
+## My name is Arthur Haas Dorneles, I'm 23 years old future Bachelor of Computer Science in 🇧🇷.
 I'm going to graduate in the middle of 2023.

 ## My current job:

 - 🔭 I’m currently working on beecrowd.com.br, a digital plataform with thousand of programming exercicies for teaching, recruting or traning by yourself.
 I'm responsabel for mantaning the website and the API's on beecrowd.

-## : My knowledge:
+## 🧠 My knowledge:

-### Technologies or subjects that I use every day work or have more knowledge of:
+### 👨‍💻 Technologies or subjects that I use every day work or have more knowledge of:

 - <img style="height:15px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original.svg" /> Python